Njoki254/News-Portal/README.md

 ## To use the app:
 - One needs to first clone the repository onto the machine using this url "http://github.com/njoki254/News_Portal.git"

+### To run the app

+- Navigate into the src/main/java/App.java and click run in intellij.
+- Open postman api-tester and select the HTTP method, enter your root api url and send the connection

 ## Essential Technologies

 - Java